KawaiiFiveO/Adeon/README.md

     *   Communication with chess GUIs (Universal Chess Interface).
     *   Iterative deepening and time management in a separate thread.

+### Strength

+Adeon's rating is unknown; more testing is required to determine this.
+However, it is currently capable of winning against ~1000 ELO rated engines such as Toledo NanoChess.

 ### TODO

 * Implement opening book file